bevyengine/bevy/_release-content/release-notes/render-recovery.md

 NOTE: this is just an example showing the different errors and policies available, and not a recommendation for how to handle errors.

-The default error handler will quit the application on any RenderError.
+The default error handler does not attempt recovery, currently.
+It behaves similarly to how Bevy behaved before, except the application will exit instead of panicking on any `RenderError`.